googlearchive/hellomap-android/README.md

 ## Troubleshooting
 ### I see a grey map
 Follow the instructions under "Add your API key" and try again.

-### "Please specify Android SDK"
-  1. Click "New..."
-  2. Choose "Android SDK"
-  3. Navigate to the Android SDK's "sdk" directory, press "Choose"

-###  "No Java SDK of appropriate version found"
-  1. Click "New..."
-  2. Choose "JDK"
-  3. Navigate to the JDK's home directory.
-For OS X, this is at `/Library/Java/JavaVirtualMachines/jdk.../Contents/Home`
-  4. Press "Choose"
-  5. If you are prompted with "Set up created SDK on project?", press No.
-  6. Follow the instructions above
-  7. If you are prompted with "Set up created SDK on project?", press Yes.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/googlemaps/hellomap-android/trend.png)](https://bitdeli.com/free "Bitdeli Badge")